DgKincaid/event-cli/README.md

 Example event.
 To add more copy sturcture and add to array

 ### Environment Variables
-EVENT_CLI_FILE_LOCACTION - Location of file that contains events NEEDS TO BE .json RABBIT_URL - String for rabbit url
+EVENT_CLI_FILE_LOCATION - Location of file that contains events NEEDS TO BE .json RABBIT_URL - String for rabbit url